Nutrition and Dietetics – Associate in Science Degree for Transfer

 • 60 semester or 90 quarter CSU-transferable units.

-• the California State University-General Education-Breadth pattern (CSU GE-Breadth); OR the Intersegmental General Education Tranfer Curriculum (IGETC) pattern.
+• Completion of the California General Education Transfer Curriculum (Cal-GETC); or students with rights to former general education patterns can complete California State University-General Education-Breadth pattern (CSU GE-Breadth) or the Intersegmental General Education Transfer Curriculum (IGETC-CSU) pattern.

-• earn a grade of C or better, or P if the course is graded on a P/NP basis in all courses required for the major or area of emphasis.
+• All courses in the major must be completed with a grade of “C” or better, or P if the course is graded on a P/NP basis.

 Program Outcomes

-• Outline the process by which the human body ingests, digests, absorbs, transports, utilizes and excretes food substances.
+• Examine and outline the process by which the human body ingests, digests, absorbs, transports, utilizes and excretes food substances.

-Associate in Science in Dietetics and Nutrition for Transfer Degree
+Associate in Science in Nutrition and Dietetics for Transfer Degree

 NUTR 011HUMAN NUTRITION3